Dr. Shirley M. Tsunoda, Pharm.D., FSSP

 Research Summary

-Dr. Tsunoda has several ongoing research projects in: 1) investigating the effect of the microbiome on drug metabolism; 2) analyzing skin swab metabolomics for drug exposure; 3) clinical pharmacology studies with immunosuppressive drugs in transplant patients.
+Dr. Tsunoda has several ongoing research projects in: 1) investigating the bidirectional effect of the microbiome on tacrolimus exposure; 2) addressing the impact of xenobiotics such as antidepressants and antibiotics on the human milk metabolome and microbiome; 3) analyzing skin swab metabolomics for drug and environmental exposure; 3) clinical pharmacology studies with immunosuppressive drugs in transplant patients.

 Academic Achievements